apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 ;
 ```

+> #### Note
+>
+> In the following section excluding evaluation section,
+> we will show the example of queries and its results based on $$K$$-hold cross validation case.
+> But, this article's queries are valid for leave-one-out cross validation.

 ## Precompute movie-movie similarity

-SLIM needs top-$$k$$ most similar items for each item to the approximate user-item matrix.
+SLIM needs top-$$k$$ most similar movies for each movie to the approximate user-item matrix.
 Here, we particularly focus on [DIMSUM](item_based_cf.html#dimsum-approximated-all-pairs-cosine-similarity-computation),
 an efficient and approximated similarity computation scheme.

-Since we set `k=20`, the output has 20 most-similar movies per `itemid`.
+Because we set `k=20`,
+the output has 20 most-similar movies per `itemid`.
-We can adjust trade-off between training time and precision of matrix approximation by varying `k`.
+We can adjust trade-off between training and prediction time and precision of matrix approximation by varying `k`.
-Larger `k` is the better approximation for raw user-item matrix, but training time and memory usage tends to increase.
+Larger `k` is the better approximation for raw user-item matrix,
+but training time and memory usage tend to increase.

 [As we explained in the general introduction of item-based CF](item_based_cf.html#dimsum-approximated-all-pairs-cosine-similarity-computation.md),
-following query finds top-$$k$$ nearest-neighborhood movies for each item:
+following query finds top-$$k$$ nearest-neighborhood movies for each movie:

 ```sql
 set hivevar:k=20;